eclipse-thingweb/playground/README.md

 ## Batch Testing

-Please have a look at the `playground-cli` package for batch testing of Thing Descriptions.
+Please have a look at the `playground-cli` [package](https://github.com/thingweb/thingweb-playground/tree/master/playground-cli#batch-testing) for batch testing of Thing Descriptions.

 ## Script based Assertion Tester

-Please have a look at the `playground-cli` package for script based assertion testing, or at the `playground-assertions` package, if you're planning to integrate the assertion testing as a dependency in your own NPM modules.
+Please have a look at the `playground-cli` [package](https://github.com/thingweb/thingweb-playground/tree/master/playground-cli#script-based-assertion-tester--a-parameter) for script based assertion testing, or at the `playground-assertions` package, if you're planning to integrate the assertion testing as a dependency in your own NPM modules.

 ## Script based Thing Description Validation

-Please have look at the `playground-cli` package for script based TD validation, or at the `playground-core` package, if you're planning to integrate the td validation as a dependency in your own NPM modules.
+Please have look at the `playground-cli` [package](https://github.com/thingweb/thingweb-playground/tree/master/playground-cli#script-based-thing-description-validation) for script based TD validation, or at the `playground-core` package, if you're planning to integrate the TD validation as a dependency in your own NPM modules.

 ## License